maarten-dpd/maarten-dpd/README.md

-- 👋 Hi, I’m @maarten-dpd
+- 👋 Hi, I’m Maarten
-- 👀 I’m interested in ...
+- 👀 I’m interested in vanalles en nog wat
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ook vanalles en nog wat
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nog niks eigenlijk
-- 📫 How to reach me ...
+- 📫 How to reach me via ne comment

 <!---
 maarten-dpd/maarten-dpd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.